movermeyer/pimp-my-pillow/README.rst

 Documentation
 =============

-Currently Debian 7 and Ubuntu 14.10 are supported.
+Currently Debian 7 and Ubuntu 14.10, 15.04 are supported (give support for other distros is really easy, please keep reading).
 This library use yaml files to know which package should install, please take a look at pmp/settings/debian.yml or pmp/settings/ubuntu.yml.
 It uses one yaml file per gnu/linux distribution.
 At each yaml file, keys are distro versions.